meson800/simpit-controller/Doc/Simpit-Controller/KeyOutput.md

 *****************************

-*output*: When a specified event is passed to KeyOutput, a keystroke/ combination of keystrokes are sent to Orbiter.
+*output*: When a specified event is passed to KeyOutput, a keystroke/combination of keystrokes are sent to Orbiter.
 Value consists of two integers and a string, with an optional string on the end.
 The first two integers define the event ID and state to trigger on, the string sets which keystrokes should be passed to Orbiter, and the optional